Skip to main content

 Before volunteering at DOC, it is important to be familiar with the Prison Rape Elimination Act (PREA).
 It prohibits sexual misconduct in correctional settings such as prisons, jails, lockups, and juvenile facilities.
 Sexual misconduct under this law includes:

-• Staff-on-inmate sexual misconduct (sexual/inappropriate relationships with inmates)
+• Staff-on-individual sexual misconduct (sexual/inappropriate relationships with incarcerated individuals)

 How to Apply